Everything You Need to Know About Grocery Store Loss Leaders

 Beware of flashy “sale” areas once you’re in the store.
 Stores will sometimes mix in small discounts with the big ones, hoping the shopper will assume if one bargain is huge, they all are!

-When there IS an exceptional sale on a nonperishable item you consistently use, stock up.
+When there is an exceptional sale on a nonperishable item you consistently use, stock up.
 If there’s a limit on how many you can buy, make your shopping trip a family outing and go through the checkout separately.
 But when you see a major sale on a loss leader you don’t need?
 Three words: Pass.
 It.
 Up.
+Make sure you know these grocery store secrets.

-For anyone who loves a good bargain, here are 11 more ways to pare back your grocery bill.
+For anyone who loves a good bargain, here are more ways to find cheap groceries.